 #3 Blanket Scarf Worn as a Shirt

-Now we’re getting fancy!
 You can wear your blanket scarf as a top; just make sure you’re wearing something underneath–wrap tops aren’t always reliable!
-It’s a comfortable, oh-so-chic look that is perfect for any day.
+It’s a comfortable, fun way to wear this extra layer.

 RELATED: How to Wear a Summer Scarf

 Wearing your blanket scarf poncho-style can be AND warm, so you get the best of both worlds.